-If you are aged 16 or 17 years, your order will be supervised by the Youth Offending Service.
+If you are aged 16 or 17 years, your order will be supervised by the Young Peoples Service.

 Drug treatment and testing order

-- Drug Treatment and Testing Orders II.
-These are for people who are starting to offend because of their drug use.
+- drug treatment and testing orders, for people who are starting to offend because of their drug use

 Community payback, unpaid work and other activity

 Unpaid work takes place in local communities.
 It is for the benefit of the community.
-The court can tell you to do between 20 and 300 hours unpaid work.
+The court can tell you to do from 20 to 300 hours unpaid work.
+Projects include

 - repairing and reinstating headstones in local cemeteries